Hard to Swallow

 “In the United States, in our culture here, we want to improve,” Rahal says.
 “We want progress, we want growth, and it’s a beautiful part of the culture.
 And so the idea of a two-hour lunch doesn’t happen here.
 Everyone is racing for growth and progress.
 It’s really progress: it’s a beautiful word.”

-I ask Rahal what might be the trade-off to all that growth and progress, and it occurs to me I might be asking him about himself.
-The RXBar CEO gazes into the middle distance.
+I ask Rahal what might be the trade-off to all that growth and progress; it occurs to me I might be asking him about himself.
+The young CEO gazes into the middle distance.
 “There’s no living in the moment.
-There’s no smelling …” he stops and looks at me.
+There’s no smelling …” He stops and looks at me.
 “There’s discontent.
 Or malcontent.
 Like it’s never enough.
 When is it enough?
 What is life about?
 These are deep philosophical things, but to me everything is different.
 Every human story is different.
 What are your values?
 What are your motivators?
 And really understand those, and the origin of those, because if those aren’t being met, you’re going to be miserable.”

 “It’s feed,” he says.

 “It’s feed,” he insists.

 “It’s feed,” I say.
 And I realize he isn’t wrong.